SchneiderVictor/MancalaServer/README.md

 >$ ./mancsrv -p port

 From the client, made sure you are connected to some terminal/shell on the server.
-From there call (using the same port used on teh server side):
+From there call (using the same port used on the server side):

 >$ nc 127.0.0.1 port